binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 804 Hearsay Exceptions Requiring Declarant Unavailability Statement Against Interest

-**Rule 804(a)** provides that a declarant is an unavailable witness if the declarant (1) is exempted because a privilege applies; (2) refuses to testify; (3) does not remember; (4) is dead or ill; or (5) is absent and the proponent was unable to procure (A) the declarant’s attendance in the case of a hearsay exception under Rule 804(b)(1) or (6); or (B) the declarant’s attendance or testimony in the case of a hearsay exception under Rule 804(b)(2), (3), or (4).
+Under **Rule 804(a)**, a declarant is an unavailable witness if the declarant (1) is exempted because a privilege applies; (2) refuses to testify; (3) does not remember; (4) is dead or ill; or (5) is absent and the proponent was unable to procure (A) the declarant’s attendance in the case of a hearsay exception under Rule 804(b)(1) or (6); or (B) the declarant’s attendance or testimony in the case of a hearsay exception under Rule 804(b)(2), (3), or (4).
 Rule 804(a) does not apply if the proponent caused the declarant’s unavailability to prevent the declarant from testifying. [^32]

-**Rule 804(b)(3)** provides that if the declarant is unavailable as a witness, the rule against hearsay does not exclude a **statement against interest** that (A) a reasonable person in the declarant’s position would have made only if the person believed it to be true because it was so contrary to the declarant’s proprietary or pecuniary interest or had so great a tendency to invalidate the declarant’s claim against someone else or to expose the declarant to civil or criminal liability; **and** (B) **is supported by corroborating circumstances that clearly indicate its trustworthiness** if offered in a criminal case. [^33] [^34]
+Under **Rule 804(b)(3)**, if the declarant is unavailable as a witness, the rule against hearsay does not exclude a **statement against interest** that (A) a reasonable person in the declarant’s position would have made only if the person believed it to be true because it was so contrary to the declarant’s proprietary or pecuniary interest or had so great a tendency to invalidate the declarant’s claim against someone else or to expose the declarant to civil or criminal liability; **and** (B) is supported by **corroborating circumstances** that clearly indicate its trustworthiness **if offered in a criminal case**. [^33] [^34]

-[^32]:Hypo Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement against interest exception to rule against hearsay* (if Hardin's statement used against Stone the statement is untrustworthy because Hardin was cooperating with prosecutors when he taped the conversation [no idea whether I got this right])
+[^32]:Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement against interest exception to rule against hearsay* (if Hardin's statement used against Stone the statement is untrustworthy because Hardin was cooperating with prosecutors when he taped the conversation [no idea whether I got this right])

 [^33]:United States v.
 Chang 999 F,3d 1059 (C.A.
 7th 2021) *illustrates statement against interest exception to rule against hearsay* (Court barred Lola Chang's self-incriminating statements exculpating Ely Lao where they had been arrested in a car that broke down on the highway and cops found drugs and illegally modified guns in the car, because the court found her statements untrustworthy because either coerced [cops thought maybe partner abuse] or for affection [cops thought Chang and Lao were "culturally" married] and because other evidence contradicted what Chang said)